jcavieresg/htps/README.md

 * PKG_LIBS = `$`(SHLIB_OPENMP_CXXFLAGS) `$`(LAPACK_LIBS) `$`(BLAS_LIBS) `$`(FLIBS) -L"C:/Program Files (x86)/Microsoft SDKs/MPI/Lib/x64" -lmsmpi
 </br>

-6. Compile the $\texttt{htps.cpp}$ which is in the $\textbf{htps}$ folder using "Rcpp" by following the "build_package.R" code.
+6. Compile the $\texttt{htps.cpp}$ which is in the **htps** folder using "Rcpp" by following the "build_package.R" code.
 Here you have to replace "Usuario" with the username you are using on your PC or laptop.
 7. Run the "htps.R" code to reproduce the main results.

 **IMPORTANT**